-Students will be not be permitted to move into their rooms before these dates and times.
-Early drop-off of belongings may be available for returning students or new out of province students.
-For information on early drop-off please contact the Residence Office or check the King's website.
-Residence closes in April the day after exams end.
-See "Academic Dates" on page 7.
+Students will not be permitted to move into their rooms before the above dates and times.
+Early drop-off of belongings is generally not permitted.
+Special requests for this service should be directed to the Residence Office.
 Personal belongings will not be stored over the summer months.